Aermacchi MB-326: Design

 In a structural perspective, the MB-326 was relatively straightforward.
 Both the fuselage and the wing were constructed in three sections; of these, the centre section of the wing was integral to the fuselage.
 The fuselage was divided into a forward, central, and rear section; the forward section contained the nose wheel and radio systems; the centre part, accommodated the cockpit, fuel tanks and the engine; and the rear section which comprised both the tail unit and jet pipe.
 The fuel system had one large tank in the middle-fuselage and two in the wingtips; a single-point pressure-fuelling system is located on the starboard side of the aircraft to provide a total refuelling time of around five minutes.
 The rear of each wing had flaps, and ailerons with a trim surface; each wing had 22 ribs and two spars.
 Wing fences were added mid-wing to increase the lift characteristics.
 Accordingly, the MB-326 was readily capable of performing relatively slow speed take-off and landing while retaining an excellent rate of climb.

 The MB-326 was outfitted with a tandem cockpit configuration, this arrangement had been chosen to result in a slimmer and more aerodynamically efficient fuselage in comparison to the more usual side-by-side arrangement.
 It was covered by a bubble canopy for excellent external visibility; it featured a windscreen anti-icing system powered by the engine compressor using bleed air.
-The cockpit was also pressurised, enabling the MB-326 to conduct high altitude flight.
-The ability to fly at higher altitudes was favourable for multiple purposes, including during the execution of aerobatic and navigational training, as well as improving fuel efficiency for long distance flights.
+The cockpit was also pressurised, enabling the MB-326 to conduct high-altitude flight.
+The ability to fly at higher altitudes was favourable for multiple purposes, including during the execution of aerobatic and navigational training, as well as improving fuel efficiency for long-distance flights.
 The onboard systems were typically pre-manufactured units which were easy both to access and to remove; several elements were also intentionally interchangeable.
-The exterior of the aircraft was covered by a total of 80 inspection panels and doors; in-situ engine inspection could be performed via a pair of large access panels set above and below the engine bay while another pair of doors allow access to the intake duct's interior for the inspection of the first-stage compressor rotor blades.
+The exterior of the aircraft was covered by a total of 80 inspection panels and doors; in-situ engine inspection could be performed via a pair of large access panels set above and below the engine bay while another pair of doors allowed access to the intake duct's interior for the inspection of the first-stage compressor rotor blades.